-Safety Dispatch: Author Safety for Small Events
+SAFETY DISPATCH: Author Safety for Small Events

-by SFWA Safety Committee
+by the SFWA Safety Committee

 Small events can be some of the most rewarding experiences for an author.
 Signings, readings, classes, and panels offer an opportunity to connect directly with readers.
 They also offer some unique challenges when planning for safety.
 (Pack a towel for any reading in a bar, since it seems inevitable that beer will find your books.)